Creamy Sausage Potato Soup Recipe

 It’s an inexpensive soup you can make from scratch and add more or less of any of the ingredients.
 In other words, it’s pretty much a no-fail soup.

 Mark and I were up in Salt Lake City, Utah for the Christmas holidays and we had a lot of people to feed.
-This is one of our go to soups that our family really enjoys.
-Plus, the fact that we don’t eat out very often to help save money and because we love to cook together as a family, soups have become a staple for us!
+This is one of our go-to soups that our family really enjoys.
+Plus, the fact that we don’t eat out very often to help save money, and because we love to cook together as a family, soups have become a staple for us!

-Heidi, our daughter had a lot of red potatoes she wanted to use up, so we started chopping the potatoes, the onions, mushrooms, and bacon.
+Heidi, our daughter had a lot of red potatoes she wanted to use up, so we started chopping the potatoes, onions, mushrooms, and bacon.
 Costco sells their cream fairly cheap for a 1/2 gallon and we had a few cartons in the refrigerator.

 Nate, our son-in-law, picked up the sausage to fry for the soup.
 Oh, how I wish you could smell how yummy this soup is!
-Do you love to cook meals with family as much as I do?
+Do you love to cook meals with your family as much as I do?

-When we go up north, my granddaughter, Elle, always wants to make cream chipped beef on toast with me!
+When we go up north, my granddaughter, Elle, always wants to make cream-chipped beef on toast with me!
 It makes my heart melt, just saying.
 I love teaching her to cook from scratch like her mama.

 Here are the ingredients: